 Close reading is a reading strategy that I utilize with my students ALL YEAR, but during test-prep time, it gets a bit more focus.
 If you are looking for a way to enhance your students’ work with close reading, here is how I utilize this reading strategy…

 We are fortunate to live in an age where we have quick and easy access to information.
 At times we are bombarded by news and information and we are forced to move so quickly in order to navigate everything that is shared with us or sent our way.
 I observe this fast-pace with my students and this was the week to enlist the great SLOW DOWN that is close reading.
 With each text structure, we took the time to navigate an informational text selection using our close reading skills.
-If you are looking to incorporate close reading into your classroom, here are a few tips and tricks for how I tackle it in my upper elementary classroom using both printable and digital resources.
+If you are looking to incorporate close reading into your classroom, here are a few tips and techniques for how I tackle it in my middle school classroom using both printable and digital resources.

 Tip #1: Use close reading to enhance the skills you are already teaching!

 Close reading is a reading strategy that works best when used alongside the learning your students are already tackling.
 Best practice is not giving our students reading passage after reading passage and having them respond to the text-based questions that accompany the selection.
 Instead, find passages that enhance the work you are doing with students.